MicrosoftDocs/memdocs/windows-365/enterprise/set-up-tenants-windows-365-gcc.md

 - You (or another person) will be required to enter the credentials of a user that has
     - *Owner* role in your Azure Government subscription, AND
     - *Global Administrator* role in your Azure AD (Government) tenant which ends in onmicrosoft.us.
 - You must have Windows PowerShell version 5.1.
+    - PowerShell 5.1 is [preinstalled](/powershell/scripting/windows-powershell/install/installing-windows-powershell) on Windows 10/11 and Windows Server 2016 or later.
-Other versions may result in errors when performing the tenant mapping.
-If you are using Windows 10 or 11, or Windows Server 2016 or later, you should already have Windows PowerShell 5.1 because that is [preinstalled](/powershell/scripting/windows-powershell/install/installing-windows-powershell) with those operating systems.
+    - Other PowerShell versions may result in errors when performing the tenant mapping.

 ## Azure Commercial side